jean-pierreBoth/kmerutils/README.md

 This package provides the following tools :

-* kmer counting tools
+* kmer counting tools.

+* Sketching of sequences with up to date sensitive hashing related to the **Probability Jaccard index** see the *jaccardweight* module.

 * A quality server.
   The binary executable *qualityloader* loads qualities from a Fastq file and runs as a server, answering basic requests as returning a quality sequence of given seuqnce number , or a block of a sequence or simply the base at a given pos  in a sequence given its rank.
 This enables storing qualities on a different machine.

-* Sketching of sequences with up to date sensitive hashing related to the **Probability Jaccard index** see the *jaccardweight* module.

-* some basic statistics dumps  such as base distributions, read length distributions and number of bases between two occurences of A/T (or C/G) bases (return times).
+* some basic statistics dumps  such as base distributions, read length distributions.

 The package has a Julia companion providing interactive access to dumped statistics or interactive inspection of sequences of bases and qualities.